Your Itinerary

 This morning, depart early for Mto wa Mbu in your overland truck.
 Today includes a border crossing from Kenya into Tanzania, so be sure to have your passport handy.
 While you're on the road, there will be a stop at an ATM and a market or shop to stock up on any supplies you might need for the coming days.
 Arrive in Mto wa Mbu and acquaint yourself with this delightful small village – it's a fascinating snapshot of small-town African life, situated well off the tourist trail.
 Later, join the local community for a guided afternoon stroll around the farming areas, milling machine and local homes before enjoying a traditional meal for dinner.
 Your campsite this evening is located in Mto wa Mbu.

-Day 4: Serengeti National Park
+Day 4: Serengeti National Park (Ngorongoro Crater)

 Day 5: Serengeti National Park

 Start the day nice and early with an overland vehicle game drive at dawn.
-You will head out while the animals are at their most active, then head back to camp for brunch at around 11 am.
+You’ll head out while the animals are at their most active, then head back to camp for brunch at around 11 am.
 This morning, there’s also the option of a balloon ride over the park.
 If you have pre-booked this activity, you will be picked up before dawn and driven to the launch site.
 After a safety briefing, glide through the dawn, sometimes at tree height, where you’ll get some amazing photo opportunities.
 Sometimes, you will ascend, getting an overview of the vastness of the plains and the early morning movements of the herds.
 After landing, dig into a delicious bush breakfast, then return to your camp.
 After spending the warmer part of the day relaxing with your herd – just as the animals do – depart again at dusk for another overland vehicle adventure through the wild, returning in time for dinner.

 Bidding farewell to your truck and crew, this morning you'll make your way back to Arusha where will catch a morning shuttle bus from Arusha to Moshi in the foothills (1300 m) of Mt Kilimanjaro.
 This section of the trip is unaccompanied by a leader.
 The shuttle departs from the Impala hotel at around 9 am once your group drops you off.
 In the early evening there is a full briefing and kit inspection by an experienced Kilimanjaro climber.